-Real-time data can be used on its own, but there’s much greater benefit by linking it with data from other sources – CRM, passenger service and reservation systems, for example – to create a unified view of the customer.
-A passenger who has had multiple delays on recent journeys, or who has a medical condition, could be prioritised for help.
+Real-time data can be used on its own, but there’s much greater benefit by linking it with data from other sources – CRM, passenger service and reservation systems, for example – to create a unified view of airline customer data.
+For example, a passenger who has had multiple delays on recent journeys, or who has a medical condition, could be prioritized for help.
 Real-time data alone won’t give you that picture.

 Information from social media is another valuable input – unhappy customers often resort to that channel at the first sign of a problem – but storage and analytical techniques must be able to cope with this type of unstructured data.

 Create customer-focused business rules

 Traditionally, many business rules are applied by frontline staff, but real-time data needs fast action, achieved through automated rules.

 With a clear understanding of the customer experience the airline wants to deliver, and the pain points that must be avoided, it should be straightforward to create a set of customer-first business rules that act on the data being collected.
 For example:

 The move to real-time data uses means that business rules should be flexible, and changed when needed to reflect lessons learned day-by-day.